 The Priory of the Orange Tree by Samantha Shannon

 The matriarchal society of Inys has a problem: the queen is without a daughter.
-And that makes the most powerful person in Inys also the most vulnerable.
-This long (800+ pages) epic follows 3 women, each capable in their own way, in their struggle to both maintain and improve the places they love.
+This long epic follows 3 women, each capable in their own way, in their struggle to both maintain and improve the places they love.
 There’s Tan, a trained dragon rider from across the dark sea.
 There’s Ead, a lady-in-waiting whose alliances with shifty mages are what’s keeping the queen alive and protected.
-And there’s the powerful and vulnereable Queen Sabran.
+And there’s the powerful and vulnerable Queen Sabran.